 Prior to starting her own firm, Angee recruited in-house for companies in industries including wine, technology, telecommunications, consumer products, homebuilding, and hospitality.
 She was also an award-winning public relations and corporate communications professional in corporate, agency, and military environments, where she served through retirement as a Navy Reserve Public Affairs Officer.

 Angee earned her bachelor’s degree in journalism from the prestigious School of Journalism at the University of Missouri, and a Master of Arts degree in Career Development from John F. Kennedy University in Northern California.

 When not working, Angee enjoys traveling and photographing the world, and hiking the beautiful Puget Sound with her dog Taz.

 We believe that a high-quality internship provides a valuable opportunity to gain exposure to careers while acquiring skills, contacts, and work products that will help upon entrance to the job market.
-We provide students with a number of leadership opportunities related to the program, from editorships at the Flip the Media blog to international internships.
+We provide students with a number of leadership opportunities related to the program.
 Comm Lead encourages each student to be entrepreneurial in their quest for resources, contacts, and opportunities during their degree.